pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-experiment-templates/lexical-decision-template.md

 | CLEB   | CLED   | false      | false   |
 | AFTY   | AFLY   | false      | false   |

-In order to be able to use these stimuli in the lexical decision experiment, you must use a table to JSON converter such as [this one](https://tableconvert.com/) to format it correctly for jsPsych.
+In order to be able to use these stimuli in the lexical decision experiment, you must use a table-to-JSON converter such as [this one](https://tableconvert.com/) to format it correctly for jsPsych.

 Once it has been converted, paste the JSON into the `stim.js` file, which should now look like this: